Emotional Impact of Chronic GVHD

 • Feeling emotionally numb

 Chronic GVHD may serve as a reminder of the transplant.
 PTSD symptoms may become a problem when they are persistent and interfere with daily life functioning.
+It's important to share these thoughts with the care team so they can recommend treatments that may help.

 Spiritual Distress

-• Spiritual despair: disturbing chronic distress in which an individual’s efforts to resolve the spiritual struggle has been unsuccessful (How can I make sense of what is happening to me?
-Life has no meaning and/or purpose.).
+Spiritual despair: Disturbing chronic distress in which an individual’s efforts to resolve the spiritual struggle has been unsuccessful (How can I make sense of what is happening to me?
+Life has no meaning and/or purpose.)

 Specific types of spiritual distress include:

-• Transpersonal: feeling unloved, abandoned or punished by God or higher power
+• Transpersonal: Feeling unloved, abandoned or punished by God or higher power

-• Interpersonal: feeling abandoned or injured by one’s faith community or its leadership; experiencing conflict with one’s family or friends because of one’s beliefs and/or practices
+• Interpersonal: Feeling abandoned or injured by one’s faith community or its leadership; experiencing conflict with one’s family or friends because of one’s beliefs and/or practices

 • Experiencing guilt or shame